All the Roadrunning: Background

 Mark Knopfler and Emmylou Harris have had long histories of collaborating with and supporting other artists.
-In addition to 23 solo albums and three successful collaborative albums with Dolly Parton and Linda Ronstadt, Harris has recorded backing and duet vocals with many of the significant recording artists of her generation, including The Band, John Denver, Bob Dylan, Gram Parsons, Townes Van Zandt, Tammy Wynette and Neil Young.
+In addition to 23 solo albums and two successful collaborative albums with Dolly Parton and Linda Ronstadt, Harris has recorded backing and duet vocals with many of the significant recording artists of her generation, including The Band, John Denver, Bob Dylan, Gram Parsons, Townes Van Zandt, Tammy Wynette and Neil Young.
 Knopfler had also been involved in a number of collaborative projects, recording duets with such artists as Van Morrison and James Taylor, and contributing guitar tracks to numerous recordings by other artists, including The Chieftains, Eric Clapton, Kris Kristofferson, Sonny Landreth, Kate & Anna McGarrigle, Sting, Tina Turner, Steely Dan, and Jimmy Webb.
 Both shared a love of country music and an admiration for one of country music's guitar masters, Chet Atkins.
 In 1990, Atkins and Knopfler recorded a collaborative album Neck and Neck, but their friendship went back even further.
 Knopfler and Harris first met while appearing on a Chet Atkins television special in 1987.
 They stayed in touch, and about ten years later in Nashville, Knopfler played a few of his songs for Harris, and the idea to record together emerged.